Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Discussion

-We can now define groups of patients that describe their experiences of pain similarly in terms of mixtures of topics.
-Fig. \ref{fig:patient-clusters-tsne} shows a 2D visualization of patient projections and the corresponding assigned clusters and cluster centers.
-We observe that some clusters are clearly separated from the rest, whilst others have considerable dispersion.
-Nevertheless, these observations suggest that there are patients that are similar in terms of how they describe their pain, as given by their topic mixtures, and that there are clear distinct groups.
-Considering that there is a direct link between the description and the experience of pain itself, we can conclude that topic modelling over descriptions of pain may allow for the grouping of patients that share similar aspects of the experience of pain, and that this similarity is quantifiable.
+Some clusters are clearly separated from the rest, whilst others have considerable dispersion.
+Nevertheless, these observations show that there are patients that are similar in terms of how they describe their pain, as given by their topic mixtures, and that there are clear distinct groups.
+Considering that there is a link between the description and the experience of pain, we can conclude that topic modelling over descriptions of pain may allow for the grouping of patients that share similar aspects of the experience of pain, and that this similarity is quantifiable.